Dynamic Support Register

 For a referral to be accepted it is essential that:

-2. A best interest decision has been made on behalf of them if they don’t have capacity.
+2. A best interest decision has been made on their behalf if they don’t have capacity, or

 3. An appropriate person with parental responsibility has consented for the person to be included in the DSR.

-Information about the DSR is available in various formats to ensure that the person is able to understand, retain and weigh up information about this decision to be able to give informed consent.
+Information about the DSR is available in various formats (including easy read) to help the person to understand, retain and weigh up information about the DSR and to be able to give informed consent.
 Consent can be withdrawn at any time.

 If a person is assessed as not having the capacity to give informed consent, a best interest decision can be made under the Mental Capacity Act to be added on the DSR.